abacusorg/AbacusSummit/docs/data-products.rst

 Initial Conditions
 ------------------
-The initial density fields are saved at two resolutions, 576\ :sup:`3` and 1152\ :sup:`3`.
+The initial density fields are saved in configuration space at two resolutions, 576\ :sup:`3` and 1152\ :sup:`3`.
 The resulting particle displacements under the Zel'dovich approximation are also saved (Abacus applies 2LPT on-the-fly, so the files only contain ZA).
 For the covariance suite of 500 Mpc/*h* boxes, only the lower resolution is available.